worldthem/drupal-8-simple-ajaxa-call/README.md

 ##### URL TO SEND POST DATA ALL THE TIME IS THIS  http://mywebsite.com/callajax

 ###### where:
-  -- "/callajax" - is url // please don't change, keep how is it **/callajax** -- 'action' - is the name of your function in our case is "get_data_from_node" you can rename how you like -- 'id' - simple post var
+  -"/callajax" - is url // please don't change, keep how is it **/callajax** -'action' - is the name of your function in our case is "get_data_from_node" you can rename how you like -'id' - simple post var
-  -- 'limit' - simple post var
+  -'limit' - simple post var

 if you want to make ajax call from your module